5374r3/bug_bounty/portswigger_wsa/P02_client_side_topic/P11_xss_cross_site_scripting/lab14_stealing-cookies.md

 submit comment

 pull from burp collector
-copy session id from http request intercept home page change session id and in poxy option mark response on then forword lab solved
+copy session id from HTTP request intercept home page change session id and in proxy option mark response on then forward lab solved